eobermuhlner/big-math/README.md

 * 0.123
 * 0.0123

+To specify the number of digits after the decimal point use `BigDecimal.setScale(scale, mathContext)`.

 ### Why are `BigDecimalMath` functions so slow?

 The mathematical functions in `BigDecimalMath` are heavily optimized to calculate the result in the specified precision, but in order to calculate them often tens or even hundreds of basic operations (+, -, *, /) using `BigDecimal` are necessary.